Quick Exit

 Signs of a potential private fostering arrangement

-Do you think you know a child being privately fostered?
+Do you think you know if a child is being privately fostered?
 Sometimes it can be hard to tell.
 Whether you’re a neighbour, teacher, nurse or anyone else who has contact with children there are some signs to look out for:

 • A child suddenly disappears without warning or explanation